-Common property resources are those that are nonexcludable and rival.
+Common property resources are those that are nonexcludable but rival.
 An unregulated ocean fishery is an example of a common property resource because anyone can access the fishery.
-Note that a fishery is rival because excessive fishing pressure will lead to a reduction in the fishery stock.
+Note that a fishery is rival because excessive fishing pressure will lead to a reduction in the fishery stock-thus use by some fishers can reduce the quantity available to others.